 Having said all this, many dogs do make a fantastic recovery from this disease so don’t be disheartened.

-Above: If your dog starts showing signs of IVDD then, whenever he’s not in your arms on a lead, confine him to a pen or other safe space.
+Above: If your dog starts showing signs of IVDD, confine them to a pen or other safe space.
 Running or jumping may cause signs to get much worse in a few cases.
 Photo: Walter owned by Rachel Williams

 Other options beyond surgical and non-surgical treatment

 Spinal surgery is expensive and therefore not an option for every dog and owner.
 Non-surgical treatment is another option for most dogs but, if this is also out of the question, or if this fails, then what other options are available?
 If you find yourself in this situation and your dog is badly affected, then it is worthwhile discussing the option of euthanasia with your vet.
 Think it through carefully and don’t be rushed into a decision to put your dog to sleep.
 There’s further guidance regarding decision-making for euthanasia here.